dayantec1/DAYAN-CCA/README.md

 DAYAN | Cisco Configuration Assistant App :
 ------------------------------------------
-there is two type of DAYAN CCA "python source" & "windows exe"
+this is a persian version of cisco configuration assistant for cisco switch operators with some necessary commands and there is two type of DAYAN CCA "python source" & "windows exe" you can use .

 Compile from source code prerequisites:
  1. python3.12